Everything you need to know about virtual credit cards

 How virtual credit cards work

 Virtual credit cards (VCC) are a payment option we offer to streamline the booking process for guests.
 If guests choose to pay online, they can do so using their preferred payment method.
 We then load that payment onto a VCC that you can charge like a regular credit card.
-VCCs are available to all partners in countries that have Payments Service by Booking.com.
+To know if your property has the option to join Payments by Booking.com with a VCC payout method go to Extranet > Finance tab > Payments by Booking.com or Online Payments.

 • You’ll receive payments from your VCC on the Extranet.
 We’ll send you a notification email along with the activation date.